pegasystems/angular-sdk/README.md

 We welcome contributions to the Angular SDK project.

-Please refer to our [guidelines for contributors](./docs/CONTRIBUTING.md) if you are interested in helping.
+Refer to our [guidelines for contributors](./docs/CONTRIBUTING.md) if you are interested in contributing to the project.

 <br>